CocoTheDev/Google-Landing-page/readme.md

 4) ### Final solution
 I finally found a solution : mixins !
 I create a mixin called responsive, and wrote inthere each variations according to each media query.
+And just called it in styles.css.

 **_responsive.scss**
 ```